Vacuum polarization in Uranium: An introduction

 \subsection{The Dirac density matrix}

 We have seen in the previous section that the Dirac theory is a many-body theory.
-Consequently the probabilistic interpretation of the wave function becomes less obvious.
+Consequently a probabilistic interpretation of the wave function becomes less obvious.
 Instead one should consider the transition probability amplitude from one state~$\psi_i$ to another~$\psi_j$, i.e. the scalar product between these states~$\langle \psi_i, \psi_j \rangle_{\mathcal{H}}$.
-In this sense the kernel of the transition matrix is a density matrix.
+In this sense the kernel of the transition matrix is the density matrix.
 For sake of simplicity we continue to consider only the case with no external field.
-An attempt of Dirac to give a probabilistic interpretation of the relativistic wave function leads him to a definition of the density matrix~\cite{dir},
+Trying to give a probabilistic interpretation of the relativistic wave function Dirac proposed the following definition of the density matrix~\cite{dir},

 where $P_\pm$ are the projectors on the positive and negative spectrum respectively, i.e. $P_\pm\mathcal{H}=\mathcal{H}_\pm $.
 To find these projectors we consider Fourier transform of the Dirac equation